 The “Tax Cuts and Jobs Act of 2017” (the Tax Act) was signed into law on December 22, 2017, with most changes taking effect on or after 1/1/18.
-It includes changes that significantly affect estate and gift taxes.
+It included changes that significantly affected estate and gift taxes.
 These changes are easy to describe, but the impact on people varies widely.
-Please also see our article on the Reduction in Tax Exclusions in 2021.

-The gift and estate tax exemption has doubled, along with the GST exemption.
-The current exemption amounts (adjusted to inflation) are: $11.7 million per person or $23.4 million per couple.
-This means each individual should be able to shelter over $11 million before any estate, gift, and generation-skipping taxes apply.
+The gift and estate tax exemption doubled, along with the GST exemption.
+The current exemption amounts (adjusted to inflation) are: $12.92 million per person or $25.84 million per couple.
+This means each individual should be able to shelter nearly $13 million before any estate, gift, and generation-skipping taxes apply.
 The changes in the law have also caused dramatic changes to estate planning in ways advisors and their clients may not yet realize.
-The doubling of the exemptions to current levels is a temporary benefit – it “sunsets” after 2025; the exemption will return to over $5 million (inflation adjusted) at that time unless further action is taken by Congress.
-The Maine exemption remains at $5.87 million.
-The step-up of income tax basis to fair market value on death remains unchanged, as does the annual exclusion gifting amount at $15,000 per year per person.
+The doubling of the exemptions to current levels is a temporary benefit – it “sunsets” after 2025; the exemption will return to around $6 million (inflation adjusted) at that time unless further action is taken by Congress.
+The Maine exemption is $6.41 million.
+The step-up of income tax basis to fair market value on death remains unchanged, as does the annual exclusion gifting amount at $17,000 per year per person.
 None of the estate, gift, or generation-skipping taxes were repealed by the new tax law; tax rates for these remain at 40%.

 Estate Planning Considerations: What has changed and what has not